tom-seddon/beeblink/README.md

 file access is very fast, and it's super-easy to share BBC files with your PC.

-If you've got multiple BBCs, they can all connect at once.
+If you've got multiple BBCs, they can all connect at once and share files.

 ["Action" screen grabs](./docs/screens.md)

-I use this as the default filing system for my BBC Master and my BBC B, and will be improving it over time...

 # Setting up